Commonwealth Distance Learning Scholarships

 They are aimed at candidates from low and middle-income who would like to undertake part-time, distance learning study on eligible postgraduate programmes offered at Universities in the UK.

-The application window for Commonwealth Distance Learning Scholarship 2025 is now open and will close on 20th May 2025.
+The application window for the Commonwealth Distance Learning Scholarship 2025 has now closed.

 Each scholarship will cover full tuition fees and will be tenable for up to five years of part-time study.